-Pici are a traditional pasta cut from Siena.
-They are relatively hard to find outside Tuscany although, in my opinion, are super delicious.
-They are really thick spaghetti, very similar to the Udon noodles.
-But they have the same bite as regular al dente pasta (contrarily to Udon noodles).
-Their typical thickness makes every Pici dish a real indulgent dish to devour with gusto.
-Every bite is a mouthful of pasta and sauce (which probably will splatter all around you).
-Not really classy, no. But rustic dishes are my favorites.
+Pici all'Aglione are a traditional dish from Siena in Tuscany.
+Pici are thick spaghetti, very similar to the Udon noodles, but they have the same bite as regular al dente pasta, served with a delicious garlic tomato sauce.
+Their typical thickness makes Pici dish a real indulgent dish to devour with gusto.
+Every bite is a mouthful of pasta and sauce.

-Pici pasta is usually served with creamy sauces - like the one in this recipe - or the cheesy Cacio e Pepe.
-Another very popular and traditional option, is to serve them with Tuscan Ragù (my favorite is Pici with wild boar ragù).
+Pici pasta is usually served with a variety of sauces, like this Pici all'Aglione with garlic tomato sauce or the cheesy Cacio e Pepe.
+Another very popular and traditional option is to serve them with Tuscan Ragรน (my favorite is Pici with wild boar ragรน).

 Unlike other types of long pasta - such as Tagliatelle, Tagliolini, etc. Pici are usually made with only flour and water.
 Sometimes it has the addition of an egg or an egg white, depending on the recipes of family traditions.

-Check out also this extensive guide with step-by-step videos on how to make 10 different shapes of fresh pasta without a pasta machine.
+Check out also this extensive guide with step-by-step videos on how to make 10 different shapes of fresh pasta without a pasta machine and a specific guide on how to make Pici pasta.

 What is Aglione